 Don’t let a five-year-old push you around and get you all upset.

-I’ll be honest, sometimes I come home and I don’t want to talk.
+I’ll be honest: sometimes, I come home and don’t want to talk.

-Because of what I do all day long, at the end of the day I’ve had enough of talking and mentally I just want to check out for a little bit.
+Because of what I do all day, I’ve had enough of talking at the end of the day, and mentally I want to check out for a little bit.

-With my five-year-old, I’ve learned to really acknowledge him.
+With my five-year-old, I’ve learned to acknowledge him.

-I have found is if I don’t give him the attention that he needs, that’s when he turns into baby Hulk.
-Then I head down the road of turning into Mommy Monster
+I have found that if I don’t give him the attention he needs, he turns into a baby Hulk.
+Then I head down the road of turning into Mommy Monster.

 So take time to stop and acknowledge your little one.